whitepony97/whitepony97.github.io/index-en.md

 ## Other activities

-- top 20 contestants of "2017 top ten singers" of the school of Optics and Electronics and Information
+- Top 20 Contestants of "2017 Top Ten Singers" of the School of Optics and Electronics and Information

-- member of Xiayu poetry club, HUST
+- Member of Xiayu poetry club, HUST

-- Chinese announcer of Yuyuan Broadcast Station, HUST
+- Chinese Snnouncer of Yuyuan Broadcast Station, HUST

-- person in charge of Yuyuan Literary Evening, HUST
+- Director of Yuyuan Literary Evening, HUST

-- host of 2018 annual commendation meeting of School of Optics, Electronics and Information
+- Host of 2018 annual commendation meeting of School of Optics, Electronics and Information